railslove/showoff-presentations/README.md

 ### How to create a new presentation

-First you need to install showoff and all it's depencies.
+First you need to install showoff and all its depencies.

 Then you run `showoff create presentationname` within the showoff-presentations directory.